HKeyHKey/Mockly_et_al_2021/Figure_1/Panel_A/README.md

 ## Data download: ##

-Data downloaded from https://portal.gdc.cancer.gov/exploration on April 29, 2021, selecting "Solid tissue normal" samples with "miRNA-Seq" as an experimental strategy, and "open" as an access option.
-From the GDC cart, download every information related to that dataset (Biospecimen, Clinical, Sample Sheet, Metadata, and manifest).
+Data downloaded from https://portal.gdc.cancer.gov/exploration on April 29, 2021, selecting "Solid tissue normal" samples in the "Exploration" tab ([Direct link to Query](https://portal.gdc.cancer.gov/exploration?facetTab=cases&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.samples.sample_type%22%2C%22value%22%3A%5B%22solid%20tissue%20normal%22%5D%7D%7D%5D%7D)), then from the "Repository" tab, sub-selecting cases with "miRNA-Seq" as an experimental strategy, and "open" as an access option.
+Metadata related to that dataset (Biospecimen, Clinical, Sample Sheet, Metadata, and manifest) was downloaded from the GDC portal cart.
 Manifest for that dataset: 'gdc_manifest_20210429_152630.txt'.

 Download: